 Making monkeys of themselves

-The other country in the Middle East to have banned the teaching of evolution is Saudi Arabia, a country also not known for its progressive views.
+The only other country in the Middle East to have banned the teaching of evolution is Saudi Arabia, a country also not known for its progressive views.

-Because to refute the oft-observed fact that species are continually changing through ‘the survival of the fittest’ (fit meaning… oh, I give up.
+Because to refute the oft-observed fact that species are continually changing asa result of ‘the survival of the fittest’ (fit meaning… oh, I give up.
 Not that kind of fit, the kind that means ‘best adapted to the conditions’) is to suggest that we cannot ever properly learn.
 Learning is a crucial stage in evolution, since before new physiological characteristics are selected for in our ever-changing, ever-challenging environment the first changes must come in our cognitive processes and behavioral patterns.

 So Turkey, ostensibly a civilized, modern and progressive nation of 80 million, has started on its long march backwards to the mud.
 Yes, advanced organisms like States can revert to type, but in the process they become less fit for survival and are vulnerable to extinction.

 So much for Mr Erdogan and his ‘leadership’.
 We could have told you, Turkey, but you wouldn’t have listened.